AdobeDocs/experience-platform.en/help/destinations/ui/activate-destinations.md

 ![segment schedule step](../assets/ui/activate-destinations/segment-schedule-icon.png)

-On the **[!UICONTROL Segment schedule]** page, you can set the start date for sending data to the destination, as well as the frequency of sending data to the destination.
+On the **[!UICONTROL Segment schedule]** page, you can set the start date for sending data to the destination, and the frequency of sending data to the destination.

 >[!IMPORTANT]
 >